-He was born on 10th of October in Lodi, near Milan.
+He was born on October 10, 1930, in Lodi, near Milan.
 His family was wealthy and well-known, so the boy had an easy-going childhood.
 Unfortunately, Castellotti family never was supportive in Eugenio’s efforts to become a sports car driver.
 However, he didn’t pay attention too much and at the age of 20 he bought a Ferrari 166.

 Soon after buying a new car, Castellotti entered Mille Miglia, one of the most demanding but also one of the most popular races of that time.
 The handsome and very talented driver in the next two years raced across Italy and in 1952 scored his maiden victory at the Circuito di Senigallia.
 Soon after he won the sports cars Portuguese Grand Prix and finished 2nd in the Monaco Sports Car race.
 There is a legend that says Castellotti finished 2nd just because he made an unplanned pit stop to drink some Coke.

 After finishing 3rd driving a Lancia D23 in 1953 Carrera Panamericana in Mexico, behind Juan Manuel Fangio and Piero Taruffi, Castellotti became one of the tifosi favorites.
 That year, driving a Lancia, he also won 10 Hours of Messina race and Italian Hillclimb championship.
 After such good results, Lancia offered him an opportunity to race in Formula 1 from 1955.
 During 1954 he continued to race sports cars with a moderate success.